Rainbow Veggie Ranch Dip

 What to serve with this ranch veggie dip

 Normally I like veggies in my ranch dip but this dip is already stuffed full of veggies so it’s best ot serve it with some kind of chip.
 Tortilla chips or potato chips go well or any light, crispy chip works great!
+Remember, you can always make your own tortilla chips!

 My Ranch Veggie Dip Recipe